evelinajim/evelinajim.github.io/README.md

 Once again, this tool makes it easy to perform sentiment analysis.
 In lin 72 change the 'get_nrc_sentiment' to the dataset that you want to filter the text with. mysentiment_illegals<-get_nrc_sentiment((illegals_text))

+* A good one to use for example is this one [Cyber Aggression Dataset](https://dataturks.com/projects/abhishek.narayanan/Dataset%20for%20Detection%20of%20Cyber-Trolls)

 # Find the Files
 [Detection Tool Files](https://github.com/evelinajim/evelinajim.github.io)